For AI agent builders.

 The code-review-bot builder

 You open the agent's transaction log filtered to this week.
-312 paid reviews at $0.50 each, $156 in volume.
-The Pro plan transaction fee took $3.12; the $9 subscription pulled the total to $12.12.
+312 paid reviews at $0.50 each, $156 received.
+Receiving is free on Pro; the only fixed cost is the $29/month subscription, and the 4% fee applies when you withdraw.
 You spent zero hours on the agent this week; it ran fully unattended.

 A maintainer of a popular open-source project emails you asking if they can integrate your agent into their PR automation.
-You point them at the GitHub starter repo and the /use-cases page.
+You point them at the docs and the /use-cases page.
 Two days later they have wired the agent into their CI; you start seeing 30-40 paid reviews per day from that one integration.

-You spot a payment.failed webhook for a request that timed out.
-You check the buyer's agent address on Basescan - they had insufficient USDC.
-Your code is already configured to retry the request with a new idempotency key in 6 hours.
+You spot a request that never produced a matching payment.received.
+You check the buyer's agent address on Basescan - they had insufficient USDC on Base.
+Your code is already configured to retry the request with a fresh idempotency key in 6 hours.
 You leave it alone; the system handles it.

 The illustration-bot builder

 One commission comes in with an unusual brief.
 Your agent's prompt-injection guardrails decline it (the user asked for something that violates your acceptable-use policy).
-Your code refunds the $3 USDC payment from your wallet and emails the buyer a polite refusal.
-The dashboard shows the failed-by-policy outcome with a clear reason.
+Your code refunds the $3 USDC payment from your wallet - a payment back to the buyer's address - and emails a polite refusal.
+The dashboard shows the refund going back out.

 Four real agent shapes with full pricing math.